 Levels near some coral reefs in the USVI were found to be 20-40x higher than that.

-Sunscreens with non-nano zinc oxide or non-nano titanium oxide as the active ingredient.
+Mineral sunscreens containing non-nano zinc oxide or non-nano titanium oxide as the active ingredient.
 Avoid clear zinc sunscreens as their material safety data sheet show aquatic toxicity.
 Visit Safe Sunscreen Council’s website for a safe sunscreen list and tips on how to stay safe in the sun.

 Make sure to read the labels before purchasing.
 Some sunscreens such as “Reef Safe” contain oxybenzone.